Eric-H-Thomas/BusinessStrategySimulator3/README.md

 ## Requirements

 This environment relies on PyTorch for training reinforcement learning agents.
-To take advantage of Apple Silicon GPUs, install PyTorch ≥1.12 with MPS support.
+CPU training works out of the box.
+To train on Apple Silicon GPUs, run the script with the `--use_gpu` flag and install PyTorch ≥1.12 with MPS support.
 The MPS backend is available in official releases and nightly builds:

 ```bash
 pip install torch --pre --index-url https://download.pytorch.org/whl/nightly/cpu